Rasalexman/KotlinMVC/README.md

 # PureMVC-Kotlin
-This is a vision on how android development can drive There are 4 main blocks in this framework:
+This is a vision on how android development can drive.
+There are 4 main blocks in this framework:
 - VIEW (MEDIATORS) - simple layout handler class
 - CONTROLLER (COMMANDS) - business logic holder